thayanc1/CiscoUC/README.md

 6. Get-All-Partitions.py - To print the list configured partition names in CUCM
    Note: with other pt.xxxxx tags you could display other Partition related data

+7. Get-All-Locations.py - To print the list configured location names in CUCM
+   Note: with other loc.xxxxx tags you could display other Location related data